Sequential model confidence sets: Sequential model confidence sets

 \subsection{Discussion of the different sets of superior models}

 Studying different notions of superior models is important, since, depending on the particular situation, one might interpret the term \enquote{best} differently.
-In this section, we discuss the hypotheses which correspond to the sequences of superior models given at \eqref{eq:def_strongly_superior_objects}, \eqref{eq:def_uniformly_weakly_superior_objects}, and \eqref{eq:def_weakly_superior_objects}, respectively, in more detail, and give concrete examples for each of them.
+In this subsection, we discuss the hypotheses which correspond to the sequences of superior models given at \eqref{eq:def_strongly_superior_objects}, \eqref{eq:def_uniformly_weakly_superior_objects}, and \eqref{eq:def_weakly_superior_objects}, respectively, and give concrete examples for each of them.

-If it is reasonable to assume that some models outperform all other models at all time points (in terms of the conditional expected score differences), then we should try to find estimators for $(\ssupM_t)_{t\in \N}$.
+If it is reasonable to assume that some models outperform all other models at all time points (in terms of the conditional expected score differences), then we should try to find estimators for $\ssupM$.
 We refer to this assumption as the \emph{strong hypothesis}.
 The strong hypothesis particularly applies if we assume independent and identically distributed scores.
 Then, one typically studies the unconditional expected score differences $\E(d_{ij,t})$ independent of $t\in \N$, as it is done by \cite{Diebold_Mariano_1995} or \cite{MCS}, who assume stationary performances of the models.
-Another important instance where the strong hypothesis applies is if the models have nested information sets, as it is e.g.\ the case in Example \ref{example:model_selection} if the different sets of covariates are nested.
-Then, the regression models with many covariates typically estimate the given data more accurately, and the AIC or BIC take the corresponding complexities into account by a penalty on the regression dimension.
+Another important instance where the strong hypothesis is reasonable is if the models have nested information sets and use them in a nearly optimal way, see \cite{Holzmann_Eulert}.
 In Section \ref{Subsec:Covid}, we construct SMCSs for different Covid-19 related deaths where the assumption of nested information sets seems plausible.